 There might be pressurized oil trapped inside the product even if it is disconnected from the carrier.
-Be aware of possible blank firing while removing and installing hammer tools.
+Be aware of possible blank firing while greasing or removing and installing hammer tools.
 See "Removal of tool" on page 38.

-PRESSURE ACCUMULATOR
+PRESSURE ACCUMULATORS

-The hammer incorporates one pressure accumulator.
-The accumulator is pressurized even when there is no hydraulic pressure to the hammer.
-Attempting to dismantle the accumulator without first releasing the pressure can cause injury or death.
+The hammer incorporates one or two pressure accumulators, depending on the model.
+The accumulators are pressurized even when there is no hydraulic pressure to the hammer.
+Attempting to dismantle the accumulators without first releasing the pressure can cause injury or death.
 Do not try to dismantle pressure accumulators, contact your local dealer first.